 3) Growing up, did you have a role model you looked up to?

 My role models in my life are my dad and mom.
 My dad is an extremely hard-working person, and he stayed in the same job throughout his time.
 He was in his company for 30 to 40 years and was well-respected by all.
 He taught me not to give up.
 They weren’t born with a silver spoon and had to work very hard for social mobility.
 Life is going to be difficult, but you just have to persevere till you succeed and not let yourself down in the process.
 He taught me to never give up and he always gave the best to his children.
 This was how I soldiered on when I faced challenges in my engineering studies, I remembered that I must never give up.

 My mom has the biggest heart.
 She’s the kind of person who will buy tissues from the elderly at public places.
 She is very kind and does a lot of charity work.
 She helps people whenever she can.
 What goes around comes around.
 She believes in selfless giving – doing good without expecting anything in return.

 4) What are your hobbies?

 My favourite movie is Titanic!
 There are different classes in Titanic and the different forms of entertainment and treatment they receive due to their class differences.
-It is like a miniature society that portrayed what different social classes faced in real life.
+It is like a miniature society that portrays what different social classes face in real life.

 5) How was it for you having to fight anxiety and insomnia in your early days in the media industry?
 How did you cope?
 How are you now?